 To add compute manager in NSX-T, It is recommended to create a service account and customized vSphere Role instead of using NSX-T default admin account.
 The reason behind defining a specific role is because of security reasons.
 As you can see in the below screen shot I created a vSphere Role call “NSX-T Compute Manager” with the required privileges.
 I use this Role to assign permission to the service account on vCenter Server.

 To assign permission to the Service Account on vCenter in vSphere Client select vCenter Server , on Permission tab click on Add button.
 On Add Permission page choose Active Directory domain that service account has been created.
 Then search service account name and choose the Role that we created in last step and make sure to mark Propagate to children option.

 Now login to NSX-T Manager Web UI and select System then on left panel choose Fabric and Compute Managers.
 Here on Compute managers page we can add vCenter Server as the Compute manager.

 After clicking on +ADD you can enter vCenter’s FQDN , Port and Service Account information.
 If you are using vCenter Server 7.0 you can also choose “Enable Trust” in order to create a two-way trust between NSX-T Manager and vCenter Server.
-This feature is useful when you want to enable Kubernetes via vCenter Server.
+This feature is useful for services running in vCenter Server like Tanzu or vSphere Lifecycle Manager.